dms-vep/CHIKV-181-25-E-DMS/nextstrain/README.md

 ## Notes

 There's a reasonably up-to-date tree of the entire CHIKV genome here: https://github.com/ViennaRNA/CHIKV.
 I used the metadata from this build to assign lineages to every shared sequence.
 I used `augur traits` to infer the missing lineage information.

-## To Do:

-1. **Remove the Capsid sequence from the alignment:** I'm using the annotated coding regions in the CHIKV GenBank files to extract the structural polyprotein sequence, which includes the capsid.
-I could either attempt to parse the Glycoprotein without using GenBank annotations (maybe I could use an alignment-based strategy?), or I could remove the capsid sequence after alignment.
-The downside of the latter is that I could be filtering out complete Glycoprotein sequences that simply lack the capsid.

-2. **Color the tree by predicted receptor affinity:** This might not make much sense.
-Coloring by antibody or serum escape will be more informative when we have that information.